malcommac/UIWindowTransitions/README.md

 ## Copyright & Acknowledgements

-SwiftLocation is currently owned and maintained by Daniele Margutti.
+UIWindowTransitions is currently owned and maintained by Daniele Margutti.
 You can follow me on Twitter [@danielemargutti](http://twitter.com/danielemargutti).
 My web site is [https://www.danielemargutti.com](https://www.danielemargutti.com)